numofran6/expressAPI/README.md

 # expressAPI
-Lightweight Express API built using NodeJS and MongoDB for database storage
+Lightweight Simple Express API built using NodeJS and MongoDB for database storage
+* Routing
+* Handling of CRUD requests and responses
+* Handling authentication
+* Middleware
+* Server side rendering
+* Project organized according to the MVC architecture